nortizcode/100DaysOfCode/r1-log.md

 I knew that my knowledge on JavaScript was about a 5 out of 10 and I wasnt comfortable with it and now I would say its around an 8.
 Still have a lot to learn but I have made a lot of progress.
 Almost ready to start a new project and this time use a lot more JavaScript to add to my portfolio

+### RID23
+Took a couple days off but started up by going back and working on JavaScript today.